MrDamiAde/Entra-ID/README.md

 ### Project Overview
 ---
-This Entra-ID user onboarding Project aims to demonstrate how to effectively add a user base of 1000 employees from a CSV file onto Microsoft Entra ID using Powershell Scripting.
-This
+This Project aims to demonstrate how to effectively add a user base of 1000 employees from a CSV file onto Microsoft Entra ID using the bulk operation tool.
+Powershell Scripting will then be used to veridy that the users have been added.

 ### User Sources

-usied a list of userse provided onlinen
+The users used in this project were sourced from _____. a import temolare was rhen sourfed from Entra ID to input the values.

 ### Tools

-- Powershell - used for user scripting [ #d
+- Powershell - used for confirming user import
 - Microsoft Entra ID
 - PowerBI - creating a report